The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

 \subsection{Deligne's conjecture}

-We are ready to present Conjecture \ref{Deligne-conjectures-lisse} for arbitrary coefficient objects.
+We are ready now to present the state of art of \cite[Conjecture 1.2.10]{Weil2}\footnote{We decided to omit here the part of the conjecture on the $p$-adic valuations of the Frobenius eigenvalues at closed points.
+Moreover, we will work with smooth varieties, even if the conjecture was originally stated for normal varieties.}.
+See also \cite{AE} and \cite{Ked} for other overviews.
 The extension of the statement to overconvergent $F$-isocrystals was firstly proposed by Crew in \cite[Conjecture 4.13]{CrewMon}.
-This corresponds to the choice of the category of overconvergent $F$-isocrystals as a possible candidate for Deligne's “petits camarades cristallins”. \begin{conj} Let $X_0$ be a smooth variety over $\F_q$, let $\ell$ be a prime number and let $\calE_0$ be an absolutely irreducible $\Qlbar$-coefficient object whose determinant has finite order.
-The following statements hold. \begin{enumerate} \item[\normalfont{(i)}] $\calE_0$ is pure of weight $0$. \item[\normalfont{(ii)}] There exists a number field $E \subseteq \Qlbar$ such that $\calE_0$ is $E$-rational. \item[\normalfont{(iii)}] $\calE_0$ is $p$-plain. \item[\normalfont{(iv')}] If $E$ is a number field as in (ii), then for every prime $\ell'$ (even $\ell'=\ell$ or $\ell'=p$) and for every inclusion $\tau: E \hookrightarrow \Qlpbar$, there exists an absolutely irreducible $\Qlpbar$-coefficient object, $E$-rational with respect to $\tau$, which is $E$-compatible with $\calE_0$. \end{enumerate} \end{conj} We shall see that the conjecture, except part (iv'), is now known to be true.
-The missing case of (iv') is when $\ell'=p$ and $X_0$ has dimension at least $2$.
-We will postpone the discussions on the analogue of Conjecture \ref{Deligne-conjectures-lisse}.(iv) in §\ref{compatible-systems-ss}.
-We first recall an equivalent form of (i), which for lisse sheaves is \cite[Conjecture 1.2.9]{Weil2}.
+This corresponds to the choice of the category of overconvergent $F$-isocrystals as a possible candidate for Deligne's “petits camarades cristallins”. \begin{conj} Let $X_0$ be a smooth variety over $\F_q$, let $\ell$ be a prime number and let $\calE_0$ be an irreducible $\Qlbar$-coefficient object whose determinant has finite order.
+The following statements hold. \begin{enumerate} \item[{(i)}] $\calE_0$ is pure of weight $0$. \item[{(ii)}] There exists a number field $E \subseteq \Qlbar$ such that $\calE_0$ is $E$-rational. \item[{(iii)}] $\calE_0$ is $p$-plain. \item[{(iv')}] If $E$ is a number field as in (ii), then for every prime $\ell'$ (even $\ell'=\ell$ or $\ell'=p$) and for every inclusion $\tau: E \hookrightarrow \Qlpbar$, there exists an absolutely irreducible $\Qlpbar$-coefficient object, $E$-rational with respect to $\tau$, which is $E$-compatible with $\calE_0$. \end{enumerate} \end{conj} Conjecture \ref{Deligne-conjectures}.(iv') is commonly known as the\textit{ companions conjecture}, since compatible coefficient objects are often called \textit{companions}.
+Deligne originally proposed a stronger variant of (iv') which we shall discuss later in §\ref{compatible-systems-ss}.
+When $X_0$ is a smooth curve, Conjecture \ref{Deligne-conjectures} is proven using the Langlands program.
+More precisely, it follows from the Langlands reciprocity conjecture for $\GL_r$ over function fields and the Ramanujan--Petersson conjecture, both proven by L. Lafforgue, and from the $p$-adic analogue of the Langlands reciprocity conjecture for overconvergent $F$-isocrystals, obtained by Abe. \begin{theo}[{\normalfont\cite[Théorème VII.6]{Laf}, \cite[§4.4]{Abe}}] If $X_0$ is a smooth curve, Conjecture \ref{Deligne-conjectures} is true. \end{theo}